Lamborghini Islero: History

 The Islero was introduced at the 1968 Geneva Auto Show alongside the Lamborghini Espada.
 While both automobiles featured a 2+2 coupé body style, the Islero was intended to be a more visually conservative alternative to the then-radical Espada, in keeping with the traditional style of the earlier 400 GT.
 The car's namesake, Islero, was a Miura bull that killed matador Manuel Rodriguez "Manolete" on August 28, 1947.
 Lamborghini also produced a car named the Miura, from 1966 to 1973, while the Murcielago was named after another famous individual Miura bull.

 Carrozzeria Marazzi was chosen to construct the Islero's body.
 This firm was chosen as it was founded by Carlo Marazzi, a former employee of the now-bankrupt Carrozzeria Touring.
 Touring had previously produced bodies for the 350 GT and 400 GT.
 The firm was staffed by former Touring employees, along with Marazzi's sons Mario and Serafino.
 Ferruccio Lamborghini was rumored to be the true designer of the body, dictating his requirements to Marazzi.
 The design was essentially a rebody of the 400 GT, with its good outward visibility, roomier interior, and additional soundproofing improving driver and passenger comfort compared to previous models.
 The Islero's body and interior suffered from numerous deficiencies in fit and finish, some of which was corrected in the later Islero S. Lamborghini test driver Bob Wallace stated in an interview that the Islero's quality issues were due to Carrozzeria Marazzi's lack of resources and that Marazzi-built cars were never built to the same quality as those built at Touring.
 125 Isleros were built.

 An updated Islero, dubbed the Islero S or Islero GTS, was released in 1969.
-There were quite a few styling changes, including engine cooling vents on the front fenders, an enlarged hood scoop (which supplied air to the interior of the car, not the engine), slightly flared fenders, tinted windows, round side-marker lights (instead of teardrops on the original), and a fixed section in the door windows.
+There were quite a few styling changes, including six engine cooling vents on both front fenders (hinting at the twelve cylinders within), an enlarged hood scoop (which supplied air to the interior of the car, not the engine), slightly flared fenders, tinted windows, round side-marker lights (instead of teardrops on the original), and a fixed section in the door windows.
 Various other changes included slightly increased power output, larger brake discs, revised rear suspension and revamped dashboard and interior.
 100 examples of the Islero S were built, bringing the production total of the Islero nameplate to 225 cars.
 Ferruccio Lamborghini himself drove an Islero during that era – as did his brother Edmondo.
 The car is also famous for its appearance in the Roger Moore thriller The Man Who Haunted Himself and in the Italian short film anthology Vedo nudo (as the car of Sylva Koscina).